List of content you will read in this article:

 - Open Source: Xrdp is open-source software, which means the source code is freely available for anyone to inspect, modify, and contribute to.
 This fosters a community of developers and users who can help improve the software.

-- Ease of Use: It provides a relatively straightforward way to access Linux desktops remotely, especially for users who are familiar with the Windows Remote Desktop Protocol (RDP) client.
+- Ease of Use: It provides a relatively straightforward way to access Linux desktops remotely, especially for users familiar with the Windows Remote Desktop Protocol (RDP) client.

 - Customizability: Xrdp can be customized and configured to work with various desktop environments and window managers on Linux, allowing users to tailor their remote desktop experience.

-- Performance: Xrdp typically offers good performance for remote desktop connections, with minimal latency when configured correctly.
+- Performance: Xrdp performs well for remote desktop connections, with minimal latency when configured correctly.

 - Configuration Complexity: Configuring Xrdp on Linux systems can be complex for beginners, as it often requires editing configuration files and understanding various settings.